bigdatagenomics/adam/README.md

  OUTPUT                                                          : Location to write the transformed data in ADAM/Parquet format
  -coalesce N                                                     : Set the number of partitions written to the ADAM output directory
  -dump_observations VAL                                          : Local path to dump BQSR observations to.
 Outputs CSV format.
+ -force_load_bam                                                 : Forces Transform to load from BAM/SAM.
+ -force_load_fastq                                               : Forces Transform to load from unpaired FASTQ.
+ -force_load_ifastq                                              : Forces Transform to load from interleaved FASTQ.
+ -force_load_parquet                                             : Forces Transform to load from Parquet.
  -h (-help, --help, -?)                                          : Print help -known_indels VAL                                               : VCF file including locations of known INDELs.
 If none is provided, default
                                                                    consensus model will be used.